Do you know your gross vehicle mass from your gross combination mass?

 Be conservative.
 If your fully loaded trailer weighs 2.5 tonnes, get a vehicle with a 3.5-tonne maximum tow capacity.
 It’s called a margin of safety.

-I reckon Larry should get his backside in a Mazda BT-50 XT dual-cab auto diesel - or the equivalent Holden Colorado or Ford Ranger.
-These have:
+I suggest Larry should get his backside in a Mazda BT-50 XT dual-cab auto diesel:

 - Five-star ANCAP safety ratings